 The term "Keyness" is related to an individual's chance of being included in MEPS.
-A person is Key if that person is linked for sampling purposes to the set of NHIS sampled households designated for inclusion in MEPS.
-Specifically, a Key person was either a member of a responding NHIS household at the time of interview, or joined a family associated with such a household after being out-of-scope at the time of the NHIS (examples of the latter situation include newborns and those returning from military service, an institution, or residence in a foreign country).
+A person is Key if that person is linked for sampling purposes to the set of NHIS sampled households

 A non-Key person is one whose chance of selection for the NHIS (and MEPS) was associated with a household eligible but not sampled for the NHIS and who later became a member of a MEPS Reporting Unit.
 MEPS data (e.g., utilization and expenditures) were collected for the period of time a non-Key person was part of the sampled unit to provide information for family-level analyses.
 However, non-Key persons who leave a sample household unaccompanied by a Key, in-scope member were not followed for subsequent interviews.
 Non-Key individuals do not receive sample person-level weights and thus do not contribute to person-level national estimates.